 Co-curricular requirement: Emerging Leaders Program

-All students must complete the Emerging Leaders Program, a twenty-hour non-credit program run by the Cross Culture and Leadership Development Office within the Office of Student Affairs.
+All students must complete the Emerging Leaders Program, a 20 hour non-credit program run by the Cross Culture and Leadership Development Office within the Office of Student Affairs.

 Curriculum: (18 credits)

 Students must complete their required and elective courses for a total of 18 credits.
 A grade of C or better is required for all courses in the program.
 Students also must complete the Emerging Leaders Program.